All advice is given in good faith and believed to be correct but is followed at you own risk..

 BLACK BUTTON IN THE FOOTWELL

 I'm frequently asked what the black button under the Bongo throttle pedal is for.
-Despite the rumours, I'm sorry to say, it doesn't operate an ejector seat.
+Despite the rumours, I'm sorry to say, it doesn't operate an ejector seat or take you back to the future.

 It's simply a 'stop' for the throttle pedal.
 It stops the pedal being pushed any further.